wikimedia/search-highlighter/docs/how_it_works.md

     WeightFilterHitEnumWrapper or PositionBoostingHitEnumWrapper.
 Some are
     much more involved like PhraseHitEnumWrapper and
     MergingHitEnum.
 HitEnums that wrap a single HitEnum should be named FooHitEnumWrapper.
-I don't have a consisten naming scheme for those that wrap more then one HitEnum.</dd>
+I don't have a consistent naming scheme for those that wrap more than one HitEnum.</dd>
 </dl>